Living On Campus

 - Any room decorations or furniture arrangements that are determined by housing staff or Protective Services to be a safety hazard or potential obstruction to evacuation in the event of a fire or other emergency situation will be required to be removed or rearranged immediately.

 - Placing signs in windows and on the exterior of room doors in the residence halls is considered a resident’s privilege.
 As with any privilege, certain responsibilities are inherent.
 Should exterior decorations be considered inappropriate the resident may be asked to remove them.

 Residents will be granted temporary access to the elevators during move-in and move-out periods, or with written documentation of the need from a physician or the Western Wyoming Community College ADA Specialist within the Wellbeing & Accessibility Center.

-All the ground level rooms in Snowy Range, White Mtn., Teton & Aspen Mtn.
-Halls have security screens on the windows.
+All the ground level rooms in Snowy Range, White Mtn., and Teton Halls have security screens on the windows.
 The seal on the screen must not be broken unless the resident needs to exit due to an emergency.
 Improper use of emergency screens can result in conduct sanctions.